NFC West Awards Week 14: Even when the Cardinals win, they lose

 Chase Edmonds ran wild, Richard Sherman fell flat and the Rams wrapped up the NFC West division crown.

-The Los Angeles Rams have already wrapped up the NFC West division crown.
+The Los Angeles Rams have already wrapped up the NFC West Division crown.

 And yet, there are still games to be played and awards to be won.